T

 shopping

-A revitalized former vodka distillery transformed into a vibrant cultural and commercial hub.
-It features shops, restaurants, cafes, museums (like the Museum of the Future), and a hotel.
+A revitalized former vodka distillery complex in Praga, now a vibrant cultural and commercial center.
+It features shops, restaurants, museums (like the Polish Vodka Museum), and public art.

-• Visit the Polish Vodka Museum within the complex.
+• Visit the Polish Vodka Museum for a unique cultural experience.

 Take public transport across the Vistula River to Praga.